-- Enter text in the Footnote text box that will be displayed as a footnote on the printed report.
+- Provide text in the Footnote text box that will be displayed as a footnote on the printed report.

-- Check the General tab.
-Update the labels used in the widget for the Area of Interest and Report panels.
+- Click the General tab and update the labels used in the widget in the Area of Interest and Report panels.

 - Update the default buffer settings for the widget.

 - Change the symbology used to depict the buffer in the map.

 - Change the symbology used to depict the point, line, or polygon areas of interest in the map.

 - Click the Search Source Settings tab.
 To configure the Search Source Settings section, see Configure the Search widget.
 It follows the same configuration steps as the Screening widget.

 - Click the Screening widget button to open it.

 - Define an area of interest with one of the provided tools.

 - Placename—Search for a location in the map, and optionally apply a buffer.